DanielBugelnig/cf_demo/README.md

 - Handling emergency stops and landing events.

 ### cf_data.py
-This script contains functions and classes for handling Crazyflie data.
+This script contains functions for handling Crazyflie data.
 It includes functionalities for:
 - Reading and processing flight data.
 - Storing and retrieving data for analysis.